Mike is an author of tales, tastes, and fun in northern Michigan. When he is not messing around on the Great Lakes, he is writing about them

 The Four Michigan Coney Island Styles

 Detroit Style – If you have stumbled into Lafayette or American Coney Island in Detroit after a Red Wings game, you will savor a hotdog with a chili meat sauce that is slightly spicy.
-Typically eaten with a fork because is literally melts away from the sauce before your eyes.
+Typically eaten with a fork because it literally melts away from the sauce before your eyes.
 Delicious.

 Flint Style – North of Detroit, the “Buick City” Coney has a dry meat topping made with finely ground beef heart.
-Purists will also demand that the only hot dog used is the Kogel natural casing and the onions are sautéed in beef tallow.
+Purists will also demand that the only hot dog used is the Kogel natural casing, and the onions are sautéed in beef tallow.

 Kalamazoo Style – It is different in Kzoo.
 Coney Island Kalamazoo claims to be the longest continuously running Coney Island in Michigan.
-Established downtown in 1915, the restaurant uses skinless grilled Kogel hotdogs with a secret spicy meat topping with hints of the exotically expensive Saffron and Turmeric.
+Established downtown in 1915, the restaurant uses skinless grilled Kogel hotdogs with secret spicy meat topping with hints of the exotically expensive Saffron and Turmeric.
 This is the only style Coney that you do not need a fork to eat and enjoy.
-We found it hard to eat just one.
+However, we found it hard to eat just one.

 The US Senate Michigan White Navy Bean Soup

-Michigan's navy bean soup has been a a menu item for over one hundred years in the U.S. Senate dining room.
+Michigan's navy bean soup has been a menu item for over one hundred years in the U.S. Senate dining room.
 The Senate bean soup is made with white navy beans, ham hocks, celery, garlic, and parsley.
 The original recipe included mashed potatoes.

-The story goes that that Senator Fred Dubois of Idaho and Senator Knute Nelson of Minnesota both requested the hardy soup be placed on the menu in the early 1900s.
+The story goes that Senator Fred Dubois of Idaho and Senator Knute Nelson of Minnesota both requested the hardy soup be placed on the menu in the early 1900s.

 Are you a Foodie?